Sebastien-Le/MultivariateDataScience/chapters/chapter1.md

 This is a code exercise.
 The content can be formatted in simple Markdown – so you can have **bold text**, `code` or [links](https://spacy.io) or lists, like the one for the instructions below.
+Add from Seb.

 - These are instructions and they can have bullet points.
 - The code block below will look for the files `exc_01_03`, `solution_01_03` and